Itelina/Itelina.github.io/_posts/2015-7-20-BoxOfficePrediction.md

 #####Background

 In this analysis I scrapped 5 years of movie data (2010 - 2015) from [boxofficemojo](http://boxofficemojo.com) and [imdb] (http://www.imdb.com/).
-For predictive algorithm I used linear regression here - saving the fancier ones for future posts.
+For predictive algorithm I used linear regression here.

 Some researchers have accurately predicted movie box office success from analyzing consumer activity prior to a movie's release, such as wikipedia edits, Facebook/Twitter, or Google Searches.
 One drawback to using this approach is that you might be limited by having to collect data right before the movie release.
 I might look into this for a future analysis - for now I focused mostly on "inherent" movie characteristics, such as movie genre, production company, movie screens, etc.